-- (1) Tree trimming or alteration of trees in streets and open space zones must comply with the following standards: - (a) the maximum diameter of any branch removed must be no greater than 100mm; - (b) no more than 20 per cent of live growth of the tree must be removed which can be increased to 30 per cent under the direct supervision of a suitably qualified arborist; - (c) the natural shape, form and branch habit of the tree must be retained for trees in public open space; and - (d) the natural shape, form and branch habit of the tree must be retained for trees in streets where practicable. - (2) The standards in E26.4.5.1(1) do not apply to tree trimming or alteration carried out: - (a) in order to comply with the Electricity (Hazards from Trees) Regulations 2003; - (b) by Council or its agent or the road controlling authority or its agent to maintain the visibility of road safety signage, maintain vehicle sightlines for traffic safety, maintain legal clearance height and width above the road carriage way including to: - (i) maintain a clearance of 4.5 m height above the road carriage way or 5.3m where there is road safety and directional signage located above the carriageway; - (ii) maintain the clearance of 0.5m width back from the road kerb; - (iii) maintain the clearance of 0.6m width back from the unkerbed road; or - (iv) maintain clearance requirements for over dimension routes; - (c) within the legal road or the formation width of the road where the road adjoins any rural zone for maintaining visibility.
+- (1) Tree trimming or alteration of trees in streets and open space zones must comply with the following standards: - (a) the maximum diameter of any branch removed must be no greater than 100mm; - (b) no more than 20 per cent of live growth of the tree must be removed which can be increased to 30 per cent under the direct supervision of a suitably qualified arborist and if there is an agreed tree management plan in place for trimming between 20 - 30 per cent; - (c) the natural shape, form and branch habit of the tree must be retained for trees in public open space; and - (d) the natural shape, form and branch habit of the tree must be retained for trees in streets where practicable. - (2) The standards in E26.4.5.1(1) do not apply to tree trimming or alteration carried out: - (a) in order to comply with the Electricity (Hazards from Trees) Regulations 2003; - (b) by Council or its agent or the road controlling authority or its agent to maintain the visibility of road safety signage, maintain vehicle sightlines for traffic safety, maintain legal clearance height and width above the road carriage way including to: - (i) maintain a clearance of 4.5 m height above the road carriage way or 5.3m where there is road safety and directional signage located above the carriageway; - (ii) maintain the clearance of 0.5m width back from the road kerb; - (iii) maintain the clearance of 0.6m width back from the unkerbed road; or - (iv) maintain clearance requirements for over dimension routes;

-(3) Any diseased tree material is to be treated in accordance with the Biosecurity Act 1993.
+- (c) within the legal road or the formation width of the road where the road adjoins any rural zone for maintaining visibility. - (3) Any diseased tree material is to be treated in accordance with the Biosecurity Act 1993.